Crowdfunding real estate: What it is and how it works

 How does crowdfunding work in real estate?

 If you want to pursue real estate crowdfunding, you’ll begin online on one of the available crowdfunding platforms.
-Here, you can look over exclusive property investments and decide what fits your investment interests.
+Here, you can look over exclusive property investments and decide what fits your financial interests.

 Many crowdfunding sites are open to anyone hoping to invest.
 However, some sites require that you first qualify as an accredited investor.
 Accredited investors must meet one of two requirements: